wir3z/hubitat/owntracks-hubitat/README.md

 	- Select what is displayed in the 'battery' field which is displayed at the top of the presence tile from the pull-down menu.
 This can be battery voltage, location, distance from home, etc.
 - Display extended location attributes:
 	- Displays additional location attributes (battery status, altitude, accuracy, etc.)
-- Create a HTML MemberTile
+- Create a HTML MemberLocation
-	- Creates a 'Member_Location' HTML attribute that can be added to the dashboards.
+	- Creates a 'MemberLocation' HTML attribute that can be added to the dashboards.
 Displays the map location, information as well as presence.
-- Change MemberTile background color based on presence
+- Change MemberLocation background color based on presence
-	- Background for the map in the MemberTile will be green for present, red for not present if enabled.
+	- Background for the map in the MemberLocation will be green for present, red for not present if enabled.
 Otherwise the default background color is used.
+- Create a HTML PastLocations tile
+	- Creates a 'PastLocations' HTML attribute that can be added to the dashboards.
+Displays the the member's locations in the past 12-hours.
+Requires Recorder to be configured.
 - Create a notification if member enters a region
 	- Sends Hubitat app notifications when the member arrives
 	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."